- BS, Xavier University

 Dr. Justin Link earned his bachelor's degree in Physics and mathematics minor from Xavier University in 2002.
 He received his Ph.D. from The Ohio State University in 2008 in experimental biophysics under Dr. Dongping Zhong.
 His dissertation, “Ultrafast Protein Conformation Dynamics,” utilized nonlinear ultrafast laser spectroscopy coupled with an interdisciplinary approach involving biochemistry and molecular biology to investigate the ultrafast conformational dynamics of heme proteins.
 He joined the physics faculty at Xavier in 2008.

-In his free time, Dr. Link is a self proclaimed Cleveland sports fan, rough life he knows.
-He also enjoys golf, softball, soccer, volleyball, bowling, fishing, and other outdoor activities.
-When he is not in the class or in his lab, he can often be found with students in his office discussing the meaning of life.
+Dr. Link’s passions are teaching and family.
+He especially enjoys goofing around with his wife, daughter, and dog.
+In his free time, Dr. Link is a self-proclaimed Cleveland sports fan, rough life he knows.
+When he can, he enjoys outdoor activities such as fishing and hunting and dabbles in golf, softball, and soccer.
+When he is not in the class or in his lab, he can often be found with an office full of students quenching their thirst for knowledge.